Security Advisory: MSRPC Printer Spooler Relay (CVE-2021-1678)

 Fix Analysis

+When patching the original issue identified by Sylvain Heiniger, Microsoft added the appropriate checks in the IfCallback used by the Task Scheduler service, without any larger change to the RPC runtime, perhaps because of compatibility issues.
+With our submission of a second instance of the same class of issue, we did not know whether Microsoft would attempt another targeted fix or a larger change.
 We reverse-engineered the implementation of IRemoteWinspool, which is located in Spoolsv.exe, and we found that a shared function, called RpcManager::VerifyRpcValidProtocolSequence, is used for a few of the different RPC interfaces, including IRemoteWinSpool.
 Originally, this function validated if the ncacn_ip_tcp protocol sequence was being used for IRemoteWinspool, which ensures that only remote TCP/IP clients are accepted (and not SMB pipe and/or local ALPC clients).
 As expected, no checks were done for the authentication security level.
+After the patch, a new IfCallback function is added into the binary instead, which we show the pseudo-code for below:

 Figure 4.
 New RPC validation flow used in IRemoteWinspool after patch